 The Martian Chronicles by Ray Bradbury is not a story in the traditional sense.
 In Bradbury’s own words, it is a series of “Martian penseés, Shakespearean ‘asides,’ wondering thoughts, night visions, predawn half-dreams.”
 So hop aboard for a lyrical ride with Bradbury and Unintended Consequences.

 Bradbury scribbled a dozen different tales of Mars and its folk before 1947, then filed them in a drawer.
 The tales might have languished there except for an editor at Doubleday.
 The editor suggested Bradbury had woven an unseen tapestry of Mars.
 Bradbury wrote an outline stitching his earlier writing together with new tales.
 The collection was published as Bradbury’s second book in 1950.

 If you are the type of reader who needs to have a primary character to follow from one action to another, this may not be the book for you.
-But if you can ride the words, soar through the “Rocket Summer,” walk though the house of crystal pillars, hear the ancient voices singing, feel the Martian winds – you’ll take a ride like none other.
+But if you can ride the words, you’ll soar through the “Rocket Summer,” walk through a house of crystal pillars, hear ancient voices sing, and feel the Martian winds.
+You’ll take a ride like none other.

 WHAT IT’S ABOUT

 It’s difficult to write a summary that does Bradbury’s words justice.
 The penseé, or chapters, range from a single page expressing a vision, an emotion, or tone to true stories that are many pages long.
-It’s like an annotated timeline of the history of Mars, with each annotation a different slice of time.
+It’s like an annotated timeline of the history of Mars.
+Each annotation represents a different slice of time.